 Parents play a crucial role in cyber safety awareness education of their children.
 It is essential for parents to recognise the cyber safety threats and to be able to react to them.
 This will minimise the impact of these threats on their children.
 It has globally been observed that parents are ill-prepared to take part in the cyber safety education (de Lange & von Solms, 2012).
 Schools should be able to help raise parents' awareness of cyber safety for active participation in the cyber safety education of their children (de Lange & von Solms, 2012).
-In European countries, parents with lower levels of digital literacy, tend to be more restrictive towards the use of Internet by their children and therefore also restricting the learning and online exploration by their children.
+In European countries, parents with lower levels of digital literacy, tend to be more restrictive towards the use of Internet by their children.
 Those parents' with higher levels of digital literacy tend to embrace technology with their children and guide them more efficiently (Duerager & Livingstone, 2012).
 If this trend also holds for developing countries, parents with lower levels of digital literacy will not be able to guide their children to discover the internet in a safe way while the parents that are more informed would be able to set rules and teach their children acceptable online behaviour (Valcke, et al., 2011).